Tips on Becoming a Self-taught DeveloperUpdated on · 10 min read|

 Learn HTML and CSS fundamentals - build a portfolio website

-Learn CS fundamentals
+Learn computer science fundamentals

-Join a group or community with the same goals / Get a mentor
+Join a community or find a mentor

-Make coding a habit (at least an hour per day)
+Make coding a daily habit

 Try coding challenges